jorgebucaran/hyperapp/README.md

 }
 ```

 We use Hyperapp's `h` function to create virtual DOM nodes.
-It takes three arguments:

-- A string that specifies the type of element: `div`, `h1`, `button`, etc.
+It takes three arguments: a string that specifies the name of the node; `div`, `h1`, `button`, etc., an object of HTML or SVG properties, and an array of child nodes.
-- The element's properties (HTML or SVG attributes).
-- The element's child nodes.

 Describing HTML trees using functions, also known as hyperscript, is a common idea in virtual DOM implementations; the virtual DOM object specification may vary between libraries, but the function's signature stays the same.

 Another way of creating virtual DOM nodes is using [JSX](https://facebook.github.io/jsx).
 JSX is an embeddable XML-like syntax language extension that lets you write HTML tags interspersed with JavaScript.
 It's syntactic sugar for pure, nested `h` function calls.
 The trade-off is that we need to compile it to standard JavaScript using a specialized tool before we can run the application.

-If you are tagging along, create an `index.js` file and paste the following code.
+If you are tagging along, create an `index.js` file and paste the following code in it.

 ```jsx
 import { h, app } from "hyperapp"